 - Does equipment use need specific trainings?
-If so, how do lab members access this training and what is its availability? - o Purdue GRIP Trainings - o Purdue Graduate Professional Development - Are there specific courses that are helpful for students to take to gain additional training? - Consider developing a recommended course list, such as this one from the ESE program - There are several opportunities for trainings external to Purdue, including: - NSF Methods Mall - o Inter-university Consortium for Political and Social Research (ICPSR)
+If so, how do lab members access this training and what is its availability? - o Purdue GRIP Trainings - o Purdue Graduate Professional Development - Are there specific courses that are helpful for students to take to gain additional training?
+Consider developing a recommended course list - There are several opportunities for trainings external to Purdue, including: - o NSF Methods Mall - Inter-university Consortium for Political and Social Research (ICPSR)